nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Closing Janet: `bye`
-Exits the program.
+Exits the program and close the window manually.
 **Format**: `bye`

 ## Editing the data file
+All the tasks data are saved in a text filed titled `janet.txt`.
+It is not recommended to update data directly through this .txt file.
+If your changes to the .txt file makes the format invalid, Janet might
+encounter issues in reading the data.
+So update the data through the
+.txt file only if you are confident, else update the data by running Janet.